obrien-lab/visualize_entanglements/README.md

-### Example structures / trajectories of the misfolding with gain of entanglements
+### Example structures of the misfolding with gain of entanglements